-"He says that if we can assure ourselves that happiness and morality are consistent then morality becomes rationally stable so that we have to do what is morally good and no to do what is morally wrong in order to be happy, it concludes that we need to belief in God to give us this assurance."
+"He says that if we can assure ourselves that happiness and morality are consistent, then morality becomes rationally stable so that we have to do what is morally good and not to do what is morally wrong to be happy.
+It concludes that we need to believe in God to give us this assurance."

-The moral philosopher Professor John Hare, who is the author of numerous well-known works on morality proposes as "While I conducted an interview with Professor John Hare at Yale University USA, he thinks that moral values and their evidence are the best way to prove the existence of God."
+The moral philosopher Professor John Hare, the author of numerous well-known works on morality, proposes, "While I interviewed with Professor John Hare at Yale University USA, he thinks that moral values and their evidence are the best way to prove the existence of God."